-Section 7 Course work grading and Feedback
+Section 8 - Course work grading and feedback

-Assessment is an integral part of the learning experience of students, by supporting an active and reflective learning process through formal feedback.
+Assessment is an integral part of the learning experience of students.
 All University programmes are assessed by a range of assessment activities, each developed to provide the most appropriate means of demonstrating the student's achievement of a specified learning outcome.
 An assessment may assess more than one learning outcome.
-This is indicated on the assessment brief.